Leisure Opportunities

 Credit: Alex Sanford

-Eighty-four per cent of consumers now say wellness is a top priority in their lives, with this percentage increasing year on year, according to a preview presentation of McKinsey and Company’s Future of Wellness 2026 research report.
+Eighty-four per cent of consumers now say wellness is a top priority in their lives, with this percentage increasing year on year, according to a presentation of trends indentified by McKinsey and Company, the outfit behind the Future of Wellness research report.

 Jean-Guy de Gabriac, founder of World Wellness Weekend and CEO of Tip Touch International, recently facilitated an online discussion between McKinsey researchers Eric Falardeau and Alex Sanford.
 Falardeau is a partner at the company and Sanford has led the research for this annual report since 2020.

-The full version of the report, which is usually published around this time of year, will be published in October.
-The report looks at how consumers’ understanding of wellness and behaviours change over time – and what they might be looking for next.
-This year's reserch was run in the US, UK, Germany and ChinaRead about last year’s report here.
+McKinsey looks at how consumers’ understanding of wellness and behaviours change over time – and what they might be looking for next.
+This year's research (2025) was run in the US, UK, Germany and ChinaRead about it in Spa Business here.

 Wellness and identity

-Sanford said: “When we ask consumers how wellness compares with other priorities, it is at the very top, alongside family relationships, and above everything else we tested, including career success, religion and spirituality, hobbies and other communities people are part of.
+Sanford said: “When we ask consumers how wellness compares with other priorities, it's at the very top, alongside family relationships, and above everything else we tested, including career success, religion and spirituality, hobbies and other communities people are part of.
 Wellness is increasingly becoming part of people’s identities."

 She also added, however, that only a very small share of consumers say they achieve their wellness goals.
 “That has stayed fairly consistent year on year, despite the growing number of products, services, devices and tools available.”